flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 // Load your exported fire atlas file. loadFireAtlas('caveace.fa')

-// To get Sprite with the given selectionId.
+// Get a Sprite with the given key.
 FireAtlas.getSprite('bomb_ptero')

 // Get a SpriteAnimation with the given key.